osu-xirmith/Retcheck-1/README.md

  ```

- -Remember that this is based on Variable's Amazing Retcheck.
+Remember that this is based on Variable's Amazing Retcheck.